shashi8629/CloudProject/Readme.txt

           *)Eclipse configuration  & created the dynamic web project and  developed  the rest services  for each operation *)Compile UserManagement  project by putting whole  project in eclipse.Put all the jar file in lib folder as well as build path of eclipse
-	  *)Create war file by using Export option of Eclipse *)Deploy the war file on apache-tomcat server  which is deployed on instance where hadoop and hive is installed
+	  *)Create war file by using Export option of Eclipse *)Download the  apache-tomcat-8.0.30   from https://tomcat.apache.org/download-80.cgi
+          *)Deploy the war file on apache-tomcat server  which is deployed on instance where hadoop and hive is installed

 7)View the output

-          *)Download the post man tool and run the example url .Screen shot of output is added in github account *)URL : to get the data based on Timestamp
+          *)Download the postman tool from   'https://www.getpostman.com/ and run the example url which is given below .Screen shot of output is added in github account
+          *)URL : to get the data based on Timestamp

                   http://35.185.67.36:8080/UserManagement/rest/UserService/user/{timestamp}